 Do job portals help?
 Yes, they do

 I kept an eye on all the portal on daily and basis.
 I used to run the searched using related keywords and filters (see below) to find the relevant openings.
-I would rate Linkedin, Angel.co and Naukri as quite authentic source of opportunities for product manager role.
-I would keep IIMJobs as moderate rating and monster jobs on lower rating for product manager and related positions.
-I tried and applied any relevant new job in the beginning of the posting.
-I got 40% call from Job portals out of which 58% were through linkedin.
+I would rate Linkedin, Angel.co, and Naukri as quite an authentic source of opportunities for product manager role.
+I would keep IIMJobs as moderate rating and monster jobs on the lower rating for the product manager and related positions.
+I tried and applied for any relevant new job at the beginning of the posting.
+I got 40% call from Job portals out of which 58% were through LinkedIn.

 Sample Filters, Add values as required